How To Make a Bed at Home Like a 5-Star Hotel

 White is far and wide the most commonly used color for hotel linens and bedding.
 Sure, it’s easier to clean (hello bleach!), but it also has to do with creating a cloud-like heavenly cocoon.

-Hotels use two flat sheets instead: the bottom flat sheet is usually oversized and tightly tucked around the mattress using hospital corners (this short video shows you how to do them!); the top flat sheet is tucked in on the sides and the foot of the bed, with the top folded over (and also tucked.)
-Another tip is to ensure you put the top flat sheet on upside down, so when you fold over the top portion, you see the correct side of the sheet.
+Hotels use two flat sheets instead: the bottom flat sheet is usually oversized and tightly tucked around the mattress using hospital corners (this short video shows you how to do them!); the top flat sheet is tucked in on the sides, and the foot of the bed, with the top folded over (and also tucked.)
+Another tip is to ensure you put the top flat sheet upside down so that when you fold over the top portion, you see the correct side of the sheet.

-A bed-in-a-bag can be an easy decor solution, and though it’s by no means the wrong choice when purchasing your bedding, for that ultra plush, truly heavenly hotel bed feel, it’s all about an extra fluffy down (or down alternative) comforter and cotton duvet cover.
+A bed-in-a-bag can be an easy decor solution, and though it’s by no means the wrong choice when purchasing your bedding, for that ultra-plush, truly heavenly hotel bed feel, it’s all about an extra fluffy down (or down alternative) comforter and cotton duvet cover.
 Look for an insert that’s 2 inches wider and longer than your duvet cover for an ultra-sumptuous result.

 “This bed is too fluffy,” said no one ever.
 Sure, the mattress in your hotel room is a large part of the sleep experience, but if you’re not ready to upgrade (or even if you have a killer mattress already), a feather bed/mattress pad is the cherry on top in terms of creating an authentic hotel bed experience.

 If you’re serious about your hotel-bed-at-home pursuits, some luxury hotel chains even sell their mattresses, pillows, linens, and robes so you can get the bed of your dreams.